ethereum/consensus-specs/README.md

 [![GitHub release](https://img.shields.io/github/v/release/ethereum/eth2.0-specs)](https://github.com/ethereum/eth2.0-specs/releases/) [![PyPI version](https://badge.fury.io/py/eth2spec.svg)](https://badge.fury.io/py/eth2spec)

-Core specifications for Eth2 clients be found in [specs](specs/).
+Core specifications for Eth2 clients can be found in [specs](specs/).
 These are divided into features.
 Features are researched and developed in parallel, and then consolidated into sequential upgrades when ready.

 The current features are: